Boston City Hall Wedding: Complete Planning Guide

 Hire a photographer you connect with.

-Do You Really Need a Photographer for a City Hall Wedding?
+Can You Bring a Photographer to a Boston City Hall Wedding?

 If City Hall feels too “office-like” for you, there are two alternatives to consider: